Paul White (journalist)

 Paul Welrose White (June 6, 1902 – July 9, 1955) was an American journalist and news director who founded the Columbia Broadcasting System's news division in 1933 and directed it for 13 years.
 His leadership spanned World War II and earned a 1945 Peabody Award for CBS Radio.
-After his departure from CBS in 1946 he wrote a textbook on broadcast journalism, News on the Air (1947).
-Since 1956 the Radio Television Digital News Association has presented the Paul White Award for lifetime achievement as its highest honor.
+After his departure from CBS in 1946, he wrote a textbook on broadcast journalism, News on the Air (1947).
+Since 1956, the Radio Television Digital News Association has presented the Paul White Award for lifetime achievement as its highest honor.

 Biography

 Paul Welrose White was born June 6, 1902, in Pittsburg, Kansas, the son of Paul Welrose White and Anna (Pickard) White.
 His early newspaper experience included reporting for The Pittsburg Headlight in 1918 and The Salina Journal in 1919, and working as a telegraph editor of The Kansas City Journal in 1920.
-White studied at the University of Kansas for two years (1920–21) before transferring to Columbia University.
+White studied at the University of Kansas for two years (1920–21), before transferring to Columbia University.
 He received a Bachelor of Literature degree (1923) and a Master of Science degree (1924) from the Columbia University Graduate School of Journalism.
-While studying at Columbia he reported for The New York Evening Bulletin and was a contributor to the New York Sunday World.
+While studying at Columbia, he reported for The New York Evening Bulletin and was a contributor to the New York Sunday World.

 White became a correspondent for the United Press, covering stories ranging from the sensational trials of Ruth Snyder, Earl Carroll and the Hall–Mills murder case to the historic flights of Charles Lindbergh, Ruth Elder and Richard E. Byrd.
-He worked his way up to editor of United Features Syndicate.
+White worked his way up to becoming editor of United Features Syndicate.

-In 1929 the Columbia Broadcasting System began making regular radio news broadcasts — five-minute summaries taken from reports from the United Press, one of the three wire services that supplied newspapers with national and international news.
-In December 1930 CBS chief William S. Paley hired White away from United Press as CBS's news editor.
+In 1929, the Columbia Broadcasting System began making regular radio news broadcasts — five-minute summaries taken from reports from the United Press, one of the three wire services that supplied newspapers with national and international news.
+In December 1930, CBS chief William S. Paley hired White away from United Press as CBS's news editor.
 Paley put the radio network's news operation at the same level as entertainment, and authorized White to interrupt programming if events warranted.
 Along with other networks, CBS chafed at the breaking news embargo imposed upon radio by the wire services, which prevented them from using bulletins until they first appeared in print.
 CBS disregarded an embargo when it broke the story of the Lindbergh kidnapping in 1932, using live on-the-air reporting.
 Radio networks scooped print outlets with news of the 1932 presidential election.
 The American Newspaper Publishers Association retaliated by closing the wire services to radio.

-In March 1933 White was named vice president and general manager in charge of news at CBS.
+In March 1933, White was named vice president and general manager in charge of news at CBS.